 Chief Editor, Money and Markets Magazine

-Dr. Hajjar believes that there is a strong connection between the economy and the media, and together they represent the pillars of community development.
-Responsible media reveals the economy’s strengths, weaknesses, opportunities, and challenges.
-It contributes to the development and enhancement of the economy through the objective interpretation of events and future foresight.
+Dr. Hajjar believes that there is a strong connection between the economy and the media, and together they represent the pillars of community development, and that “responsible media reveals the economy’s strengths, weaknesses, opportunities, and challenges.
+It contributes to the development and enhancement of the economy through the objective interpretation of events and future foresight.”

 This view was the main driver behind the 1996 establishment of Money and Markets, a specialized economics magazine addressing the concerns of the Arab and Islamic worlds in line with ethical and spiritual values.
 The magazine provided objective insights into the events and successive developments in the international arena, highlighting their consequences for economic activities.
 It dedicated extensive space for Islamic economy and Islamic financing.
-Dr. Hajjar was at the helm of the magazine until its discontinuation in 2006.
+Dr. Hajjar continued as the Chief Editor of the magazine until its discontinuation in 2006.

 Member, Shura Council

 In 1998, Dr. Hajjar was selected as a member of the Shura Council in its second term.
 He served on the Council for three consecutive terms, spanning 12 years.
 He was appointed Vice-Speaker of the Council, and he held that office for three years.

 During his term, Dr. Hajjar chaired the Shura Council Committee on Foreign Affairs for one year.
 He was also a member of the Council’s Committee on Economic Affairs and Energy and the Committee on Social Affairs and Youth.
 He served on several specialized subcommittees, including the Committee on Integrity and Combating Corruption, the Committee on University Admission, and the Committee on Zakat.
 At the international level, he represented the Council in the Arab Parliamentary Union and the Inter-Parliamentary Union for two years.
 He was also part of the team concerned with the accession of the Shura Council to the Inter-Parliamentary Union.